Forcebyte/Choco-Template/README.md

 # Chocolatey Quick Start Installer
-Simple script that auto-installs programs using Chocolatey along with a bunch of
+Simple script that auto-installs programs using Chocolatey along with a bunch of other programs that someone who's just installed Windows might need

 ### Changing the Choco List